 Open Loop - refers to those times when MegaSquirt® ignores the feedback from the oxygen sensor.

-PCB (printed circuit board) - the fibreglass board that has the MegaSquirt® component layout and circuits imprinted on it.
+PCB (printed circuit board) - the fiberglass board that has the MegaSquirt® component layout and circuits imprinted on it.

 PC Configurator (PCC) - The original tuning software from Bowling and Grippo, it has fewer features than MegaTune, and doesn't work with MSnS-E or MegaSquirt-II.

-Pull up a very simple circuit consisting of a voltage supply and a current limiting resistor designed to prevent a signal from floating, it forces the signal to either be high (equal to the pull up voltage) or low (grounded).
+Pull-up Circuit - A very simple circuit consisting of a voltage supply and a current limiting resistor designed to prevent a signal from floating, it forces the signal to either be high (equal to the pull up voltage) or low (grounded).
+See the GPO output circuit for an example.

 P&H Injectors - Peak and hold injectors; see Low Impedance injectors.